GTM predictions for 2026: what separates leaders from laggards

 Successful GTM in 2026 is about more than having the most tools or the biggest budget.
 This year, teams are under pressure to start asking the harder question: "Does this actually drive revenue?"

-We gathered insights from ZoomInfo executives, GTM experts, and industry leaders to identify the trends that will separate the leaders from the laggards in the year ahead.
+ZoomInfo, the all-in-one AI GTM Platform, gathered these insights from its executives and GTM leaders to identify what separates leaders from laggards in 2026.
 From the reinvestment in upmarket sales capacity to the rise of AI search, these predictions clearly spell out what you need to act on now.
+If you've been tracking GTM marketing future predictions 2025, the shift into 2026 is less about new ideas and more about execution discipline.

 The era of experimentation is over.
 Welcome to the era of execution.